 Since NAFSAN’s Urban Gardening and Nutrition Project in 2020, we have been developing a comprehensive and highly participatory training on “Nutrition for Health – Embracing our Namibian Food Systems”, which includes a manual for facilitators, flipcharts/slides, other facilitation tools and informative handouts for participants.
+Nutrition for Health now also features in the global SUN Movement’s Action Brief on Namibia.

 With strong financial and technical support from GIZ Namibia’s Farming-for-Resilience (F4R) Project and in close collaboration with the Ministry of Health and Social Services (MoHSS), the Ministry of Agriculture, Water and Land Reform (MAWLR), the University of Namibia (UNAM), the Namibia University of Science and Technology (NUST) and with the involvement of UNICEF, WHO and WFP, this innovative training approach was tested, piloted and finalised, with the first groups of facilitators having been successfully trained in March 2023.